 With a little patience you can still get your own piece of sakura

-Photographer Mark Esguerra buys a ticket to ride and shows us what to look out for in Japan’s capital city
+Photographer Mark Esguerra buys a ticket to ride and shows us what to look out for in Japan’s capital city.
+Contact a Lightfoot Travel specialist to start planning your holiday to Japan

 With Japan, the beauty is always in the detail, and no more so than when it comes to architecture.
 The interior of the Tokyo International Forum building in the Marunouchi District is nothing like I’ve ever seen before.
 While it might have been designed for conferences I doubt that anyone is going to be listening to what the speakers have to say, when they are surrounded with architecture such as this.
 But such beauty isn’t reserved just for the larger venues, even the shopping malls are just as eyecatching.
 Staring at the entrance to the Tokyu Plaza at Omotesando in the Harajuku District of Tokyo could easily make you lose track of time.